Atinos31/Fashionista2/README.md

 *  both unregistered and registered users can browse through all product
 * clicking on any individual categories takes us to the specific categories
 * users can browse through deals in different categories, women, men and kids.
-* users can sort items by price, rating and category.
+* users can sort items by price, rating,category and name
 * dropdown box updates when a criteria is chosen from the navbar
 * search funtionality works and returns the query result searched for